Fedict/lod-triplepages/doc/FSB.md

 # FSB services

+Based upon a manually created file documenting the names of Fedict's FSB services and their "families".

 ## Content-negotiation

 An HTTP client can ask for various  RDF 1.1 serializations, by setting the HTTP `Accept` header.

 All requests are HTTP GET request.

   * `application/ld+json`: JSON-LD